Penmanshiel Tunnel: Memorial

-As the collapsed portion of the tunnel was never excavated, the site contains the bodies of both workers who were killed in the collapse; Gordon Turnbull from Gordon, 22 mi away, and Peter Fowler from Eyemouth.
+As the collapsed portion of the tunnel was never excavated, the site contains the bodies of both workers who were killed in the collapse: Gordon Turnbull (aged 33) from Gordon, 22 mi away, and Peter Fowler (aged 21) from Eyemouth.
 A three-sided obelisk was erected over the point where the tunnel collapsed as a memorial.
 One face of the obelisk displays a cross, while each of the other two faces commemorates one of the men killed.

 The memorial is adjacent to a road running over the hill and is marked on 1:50,000 and 1:25,000 scale OS maps, at grid reference NT 797670.